How to grow an Alocasia Zebrina in Leca

 Because Leca is different than soil, we'll also look at how to water the Alocasia Zebrina once it's planted in Leca and how you should maintain your plant.
 Once you understand the process, you'll see how much easier Leca can be in the plant caring process than soil.
 There are fewer moving parts and once you're used to it you never have to worry about under watering or overwatering your plant ever again.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: May 10th, 2020 Last updated on: July 12th, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: May 10, 2020 Last updated on: Sep 10, 2020